Theoriginal007/Snakey/README.md

 Make sure Python is installed on your system.
 You can download it from the official [Python website](https://www.python.org/).

+- Play the game:

+Once the game is running, follow the instructions to play the Snake Game.
+Typically, you'll use arrow keys to control the snake.

 ## Bugs or Issues

 If you find a bug or have an issue with Python Snake, feel free to [Submit an Issue](https://github.com/autruonggiang/Simple-Snake-Game/issues/new).